6 Employee Retention Strategies That Pay Off

 Instruct your managers to find one positive and encouraging thing to say weekly to every employee that reports to them.
 These things can be small — and they often will be — but they must get communicated often.

-Have a weekly shoutout or an employee-of-the-month program, and you’ll see not only fairly recognize your employees for their hard work but also create a much more relaxed, friendly, and encouraging work environment.
+This way, you'll be able to not only show your employees you're not afraid to recognize them for their efforts and good work, but you'll also create a much more relaxed, friendly, and encouraging work environment.

 5. Deliberate and thoughtful hiring

-37%2 of hiring managers say that they could achieve higher employee retention rates if they were empowered to inform new hires more thoroughly (and truthfully) during the hiring and onboarding process.
+37% of hiring managers say that they could achieve higher employee retention rates if they were empowered to inform new hires more thoroughly (and truthfully) during the hiring and onboarding process2.

 6. Make your employees proud of your brand

-When people invest eight hours (and sometimes even more) of their day into a company, it becomes much more to them than a place of work.
-Or at least, it should become much more.
+When people invest eight hours (and sometimes even more) of their day into a company, it becomes much more than a place of work.
+Or at least, it should.
 Strive to build a company that employees are proud to work and advocate for.

 Employees who are driven and care about their legacy and the future that they create for those who come after will consider working for a positive branded business a serious benefit.